The Basic concept of Hinduism

 Now we move on to see the basic idea…

 The Hindus believe that there are three important aspects in relation to a living being in this world.

 It has to be created (Eg: the birth of a human baby)

 it’s got to be protected from harms

-it’s got to be eliminated (Eg: Death of a human at an old age) so that the life come to an end.
+it’s got to be eliminated (Eg: The death of a human at an old age) so that life comes to an end.

 Hence the great GOD has taken three forms to do these three important functions namely;